In this article, you’ll learn about drilling machine, how does it work? Its parts, operations, tools and types of

 #1 Portable Drilling Machine

-These types of a drilling machine are commonly used in all the workshops.
-Used to drill small sized holes.
+These types of a drilling machine are commonly used in all the workshops and used to drill small sized holes.
 It is operated by holding in a hand.
 The workpiece where the hole is to be drilled is held in a vice.

 #2 Sensitive Drilling Machine

 This types of drilling machine used to drill small holes at high speeds in lighter jobs or workpieces.
 The machine may be mounted on the bench or floor & the drilling work is started with the drill fed into the workpiece by purely hand control.

 Hand-feed permits the operator to sense the progress of the drill into the workpiece, so that if there is any drill worn out or jams it may be released immediately to prevent the drill bit from breaking.

 Since the operator senses the cutting action at any instant it is called as the sensitive drilling machine.
 These machines are capable of drilling small holes of diameter as small as 0.35 mm to 15 mm.
 These machines run at a higher speed as high as 2000 rpm.

 #3 Pillar Drilling Machine

 #4 Radial Drilling Machine

 The schematic diagram of the radial drilling machine is shown in the figure.
-It consists of the base, column radial arm, drill head, spindle speed and feed mechanism.
+It consists of the base, radial column arm, drill head, spindle speed, and feed mechanism.
+The Radial Drilling Machine is used when the object size is significant in terms of height.
+Its goal is to drill holes in the given radial distance.

 #5 Gang Drilling Machine